SuvartaMaru/PowerBi-Project---Complete-Hospital-Emergency-Room-Data/README.md

 ✅ Department Referrals
 ✅ Percentage of Patients Seen Within 30 Minutes

-Here is a **complete, polished, insights + business problem statement** that you can directly use in your **GitHub project description, README, or case study**:

 ---

 ## **📊 Project Insights — Hospital Emergency Room Dashboard**